KILTprotocol/spec-ext-credential-api/readme.md

 } as InjectedWindowProvider;
 ```

-The extension **must** perform the following tasks in `startSession`:
+The extension MUST perform the following tasks in `startSession`:
 - follow steps in Well Known DID Configuration to confirm that the `dAppIdentity` is controlled by the same entity
   as the page origin
 - generate a temporary keypair for encryption of messages of the current session
 - use this keypair to sign the dApp-provided `challenge`

-The extension **should** perform the following tasks in `startSession`:
+The extension SHOULD perform the following tasks in `startSession`:
 - ensure that the user has previously authorized interaction with the provided DID
 - otherwise, request user authorization for this interaction

 ### Processing the messages

-Messages should be queued until the dApp calls `listen`.
+Messages SHOULD be queued until the dApp calls `listen`.

-The Promise should be resolved after the dApp or extension has finished processing the message.
+The Promise SHOULD be resolved after the dApp or extension has finished processing the message.
 If they can't handle the received message, they can reject the Promise.